Scenic City Volks Folks

 Forums

-Author Topic: 1955 Schwinn Deluxe Hornet (Read 5601 times)
+Topic: 1955 Schwinn Deluxe Hornet (Read 22722 times)

-certdubtech
+Offline certdubtech

-In the Garage...
+• In the Garage...

-Joined: May 15, 2006
+• Joined: May 2006

 « on: July 25, 2011, 09:44:05 AM »

 My dad's first bike.
 And now it's mine.
 How cool is that?
 To have a beautiful, og Schwinn and it's your dad's hand-me-down to boot.
 It was his birthday present in August, 1959.
 The bike is actually a '55 model Schwinn Deluxe Hornet, and it has been tucked away since the late 60s.
 All I plan on doing is to disassemble it for a thorough cleaning, buff out the og paint (which is alread coming along quite nicely) and replace the missing stuff: horn tank, seat, and the light pod.
 Overall, it's in amazing condition and still sports the Western Flyer speedo he added in the early 60s which shows 2,612 actual miles.
 Even still has the og key in the steering column lock.
 He loved this thing.
 I cleaned it up after digging it out of my grandmother's garage about 15 years ago, and it's just been sitting in his garage ever since.
 I finally talked him out of it a bit ago and hopped in the bus and drove all the way up to his place and snagged it up over the weekend.
 Tires are holding air.
 They are some NOS Schwinn Typhoon wide whites that I put on it back when I cleaned it up in '96.
 My new favorite material object...
-Cool
+8)

-What do you guys think?
-Grin
+What do you guys think? ;D

-« Last Edit: July 26, 2011, 09:06:37 AM by certdubtech » Logged
+« Last Edit: July 26, 2011, 09:06:37 AM by certdubtech »

-certdubtech
+Offline certdubtech

-In the Garage...
+• In the Garage...

-Joined: May 15, 2006
+• Joined: May 2006

 « Reply #1 on: July 25, 2011, 09:46:54 AM »

-travisyoung
+Offline travisyoung

 « Reply #2 on: July 25, 2011, 09:50:44 AM »